Alsu3912/algorithms-and-data-structures/README.md

 Output: `[]`

 ## Map
 Read about commom implementation of maps (dictionaries / key-value stores).
 Please, read about three widely used implementations: TreeMap, HashMap and LinkedHashMap (Java / C++ / Python / ...).
 Used a map implementation, please, write a code to solve the following task: given a string, find the longest substring without repeating characters.
+In case of multiple max substring, you may return any of them.

 Input: `abcabcbb`